nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Accessibility
 * The application must not require an internet connection to work
-* Inputs must mainly be done through Command Line Interface (CLI)
+* Inputs must be done through the Command Line Interface (CLI)
 * The application must be sufficiently light-weight to be run by older computer systems
 * Should work on any mainstream OS as long as it has Java 11 or above installed
 * A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse